michaelpq/michaelpq.github.io/manuals/git-manual/index.markdown

 Takes the 2nd and 5th latest commits applied on master and creates 2 new commits on $CURRENT_BRANCH.

+Amending an existing commit with an update date.

+    git commit --amend --date="$(date -R)"

 ### 8. Patch management

 Generate a patch based on diffs between two branches.